Mithgol/node-fidonet-jam/README.md

 [![(build testing status)](https://travis-ci.org/Mithgol/node-fidonet-jam.png?branch=master)](https://travis-ci.org/Mithgol/node-fidonet-jam)

+The tests currently contain ≈2 megabytes of input data and thus are not included in the npm package of the module.
+Use the version from GitHub.

 It is necessary to install [Mocha](http://visionmedia.github.io/mocha/) and [JSHint](http://jshint.com/) for testing.

 * You may install Mocha globally (`npm install mocha -g`) or locally (`npm install mocha` in the directory of the Fidonet JAM module).